darul75/personal-blog/posts/2015/2016-02-08_create-es7-decorators.md

 // won't work
 ```

-Attached to Constructor (static way) in this case and not instance Prototype.
+Attached to Constructor function (static way) in this case and not instance Prototype.

 # Class prototype decorator